Top 10 Electric Cars in 2021

 Polestar is an electric focussed brand that is an off-shoot from Swedish firm Volvo.
-The Polestar 2 is the fledgling company’s second car and it stands a real chance of stardom as well as giving Tesla a real run for their money with the Model 3.
+The Polestar 2 is the fledgling company’s second car, and it stands a real chance of stardom and gives Tesla a real run for their money with the Model 3.

 Based on the same underpinnings as the Volvo’s XC40 Recharge Pure Electric P8 (a brilliant family SUV, reviewed further down the list), the Polestar 2 is a five-door hatchback executive car that is capable of up to 292 miles on a full charge.

 So what makes the Polestar 2 so special?
 For a start, its Scandinavian elegance is certainly evident on the outside, where the 2 has simple but bold lines, including its Thor-hammer LED daytime running lights at the front and rear light bar borrowed from the 80’s classic RoboCop.
-It looks taller than a typical hatchback, thanks to a black strip that runs along its sills and over its wheel arches.
+Thanks to a black strip that runs along its sills and over its wheel arches, it looks taller than a typical hatchback.

-The interior also has its own unique feel and the upmarket quality which most buyers come to expect from Volvo is certainly evident here in the Polestar 2.
-The all singing and dancing part of the interior is the 11.0-inch iPad-like touchscreen infotainment system found on the centre of the dash – it’s easy to use and it controls everything from the navigation to the stereo and the heating.
+The interior also has its own unique feel, and the upmarket quality that most buyers expect from Volvo is certainly evident in the Polestar 2.
+The all singing and dancing part of the interior is the 11.0-inch iPad-like touchscreen infotainment system found on the centre of the dash – it’s easy to use, and it controls everything from the navigation to the stereo and the heating.

 There is only one trim, but its vast array of standard features includes: LED headlights, a 360-degree camera, adaptive cruise control, front and rear parking sensors, keyless entry, power-folding door mirrors, keyless entry, heated front and rear seats, a heated steering wheel, dual-zone climate control.
-Excellent audio is provided by a Harman Kardon stereo.
+A Harman Kardon stereo provides excellent audio.